mikependon/RepoDB/RepoDb.Docs/support-policy.md

 # Our Support Policy

-RepoDB is maintained by a single entity and this entity is a person and not an organization.
+RepoDB is primarily maintained by a single entity and this entity is a person and not an organization.
+Though, the open community can help support the library in an open-source context.

 When doing an operational support, we will not enforce any monetray contributions from the other party as all kind of support is always free.

 ### Support Process